Mads-Power/cyber_security/Network notes/network_notes.md

     UDP the opposite, think of laggy video tranmission.
     When protocol is chosen it devides the transmission up into bite-sized packets(TCP = segments, UDP = datagrams).

-    Layer 3 Network: Has the job to locate the destination of your request, so it uses IP addresses(Logical sddressings) to locate the webpage or destination and figures out the best route to take.
+    Layer 3 Network: Has the job to locate the destination of your request, so it uses IP addresses(Logical addressings) to locate the webpage or destination and figures out the best route to take.
 IP addresses is designed to create order to networks by categorising and sorting them. common logial addressing(ip addresses) IPV4 IPV6.

     Layer 2 Data Link: Focuses on physical addressing, takes the IP address given to it by the network layer then ads in the physical MAC address of the reciving endpoint.
 Inside every network enabled computer is a NIC(Network Interface Card) wich comes with a unique MAC(Media Access Control) address to identify it.
 Mac addresses can't be changed but they can be spoofed.
     Data link layer has also the job to present the data in a format suitable for transmission.